 After a day of sightseeing near Falmouth, consider spending the afternoon at Bamboo Beach, a private beach club flanked by large palm trees.
-With a shallow drop-off and white-sand shores, it’s a wonderful place to alternate between swimming and relaxing on a cushioned sun chair.
+With a shallow drop-off and white-sand shores, it’s one of the best places to visit in Jamaica if you want to alternate between swimming and relaxing on a cushioned sun chair.

 You can rent snorkel gear and kayaks or even get a relaxing beachside massage.
 There’s also a beach bar with plenty of frozen Caribbean rum cocktails (and mocktails) on offer.
 If you’re a surfer, know that Jamaica never gets big surfs or swells.
 But on the upside, you don’t have to worry about the weather; Bamboo beach always has gentle waves and warm 82-degree Fahrenheit water temperatures.